nirajkharel/AttackingAndDefendingAD/README.md

 - The service then passes this ticket back to the KDC and requests a service ticket for the CIFS/dcorp-mssql.dollarcorp.moneycorp.local service.
 - The KDC checks the msDS-AllowedToDelegateTo field on the websvc account.
 If the service is listed it will return a service ticket for dcorp-mssql (S4U2proxy).
 - The web service can now authenticate to the CIFS on dcorp-mssql as Joe using the supplied TGS.

+- To abuse constrained delegation in above scenario, we need to have access to the websvc account.
+If we have access to that account, it is possible to access the services listed in msDS-AllowedToDelegateTo of the websvc account as ANY user.